 In the end, it’s the employers who pay for healthcare who will drive this change.
 When we’re at $20,576 in annual premiums per covered family, there’s simply no more room for costs to grow.

 As Amazon and Walmart have realized, a simple redirect of the dollars employers set aside for healthcare can produce significant change.
-The “how” starts with employers taking a closer look at their health plans, which collectively insure nearly 160 million Americans.
-They can take back control by cutting ties with their old-line insurance carrier, working with a transparent benefits advisor that discloses commissions, and self-funding their employees’ medical expenses.
-They can ensure their employees receive low-cost, high-quality care by incentivizing them to visit value-based primary care physicians and centers of excellence, both of which use health tech only to improve their already impressive approach to care delivery.
+First, it requires employers to take a closer look at their health plans, which collectively insure nearly 160 million Americans.
+They can take back control by cutting ties with their old-line insurance carrier.
+Then, they can work with a transparent benefits advisor who discloses commissions.
+Also, they should self-fund their employees’ medical expenses.
+They can ensure their employees receive low-cost, high-quality care by incentivizing them to visit value-based primary care physicians and centers of excellence.
+Both use health tech only to improve their already impressive approach to care delivery.

-In doing each of these things – leveraging, but fetishizing tech – employers will be at the forefront of today’s healthcare revolution; saving money, and sitting right next to Amazon.
-In fact, it’s Amazon who is trying to replicate the success of countless employers who are spending 20-40% less on healthcare with superior health outcomes because they built health plans around proper primary care.
+In doing each of these things leveraging, but not fetishizing tech, employers will be at the forefront of today’s healthcare revolution.
+They will save money and sit right next to Amazon.
+In fact, it’s Amazon that is trying to replicate the success of countless employers who know about health tech.
+They are spending 20-40% less on healthcare with superior health outcomes because they built health plans around proper primary care.

 Comments are closed.